JuicyJah/svelte-inputs/README.md

 - `override`: `Boolean`; This tells the component whether or not to override the bound value property with the mask (`true`) or return only the raw characters entered by the user (`false`).
   In either case, the mask will still display.
 - `enforceLength`: `Boolean`; This determines if the mask should enforce the length of the input based on the length of the mask.
+- `alwaysVisible`: `Boolean`; determines if the mask should be visible at all times.
+If false, the mask will only appear as characters are typed.
+Default is `false`.
+- `defaultChar`: `String`; The default character (or string) used as a placeholder for each `x` character in the mask.
+This only applied to a mask that is also configured to be `alwaysVisible: true`.

 # Styling